-Main characteristics of the A1C hemoglobin study:
+Main features of the Hemoglobin A1c study:

 -